-Because grey is a dependable neutral, more decorative than white but not as out there as an 'of-the-moment' trending colour, grey is ideal for the walls and floors of any children's room idea.
+Because grey is a dependable neutral, more decorative than white but not as out there as an 'of-the-moment' trending colour like sage green nursery ideas, grey is ideal for the walls and floors of any children's room idea.
 Flourishes of accent colour can be added through furniture, soft furnishings and accessories to give the room a splash of vibrancy and personality.

 'When introducing colour accents to greys, think about the undertones of the pairing first and then the contrast you wish to achieve.'
 Grey pairs perfectly with inky blues, serene greens, pretty pinks and sunshine or mellow yellows – it really is the most versatile shade for a nursery decorating scheme, to encourage baby to sleep, play and grow.